kisonho/torchmanager/README.md

 ```

 ## The Manager
 The `Manager` class is the core of the framework.
-It provides a generic training/testing loop for PyTorch models.
+It provides a generic training/testing pipeline for PyTorch models.
 The `Manager` class is designed to be inherited to manage the training/testing algorithm.
 There are also some useful callbacks to use during training/testing.

 1. Initialize the manager with target model, optimizer, loss function, and metrics:
 ```python